 IBC Section 1011.14 states that Alternating tread devices are limited to an element of a means of egress in buildings of Groups F, H, and S from a mezzanine not more then 250 square feet in area and that serves not more than five occupants; in buildings of Group I-3 from a guard tower, observation station or control room not more than 250 square feet in area and for access to unoccupied roofs.

 IBC also allows an exception to IBC 1011.12 so that access to the roof from the top story is permitted to be by an alternating tread device, a ships ladder, or a permanent ladder.
 Also, the exception to IBC 1011.12.2 allows access to unoccupied roofs to be a roof hatch or trap door.

 So for unoccupied roofs, a ladder or alternating tread stair extending through a roof hatch is the most common method of accessing the roof.

 Ships ladders are steep angled stair devices with angles between 50 and 70 degrees.
-For comparison, OSHA standard stairs have maximum angle of 45 degrees, and IBC egress stairs have an angle of between 30-32 degrees.
+This is much steeper than the typical angle of stairs of 45 degrees per OSHA and 30-32 degrees per IBC.
 Because they are so steep, ships ladders have much less usable tread depth than a standard OSHA or IBC stair design.